ImanovFuad/Python/Home.md

 The library API documentation is available on [Read the Docs](https://pyowm.readthedocs.org).

 ### Usage examples
-Usage examples are available [here](https://github.com/csparpa/pyowm/blob/master/docs/usage-examples.md).
+Usage examples are available [on the wiki page](https://github.com/csparpa/pyowm/wiki/Usage-examples).